-The pervasive influence of the immune system on human health and disease underscores the importance of mechanistic understanding of immune regulation under pathophysiological conditions.
-Modern immunology is built on the foundation of clonal selection and pattern recognition theories that emphasize innate and adaptive immune responses and develop mechanism-based interventions to unlock the untapped potential of the immune system for cancer therapy.
+The pervasive influence of the immune system on human health and disease underscores the importance of a mechanistic understanding of immune regulation under pathophysiological conditions such as cancer.
+Cancer immunology research in my laboratory aims to decipher the cellular and molecular basis of tumor-elicited innate and adaptive immune responses and develop mechanism-based interventions to unlock the untapped potential of the immune system for cancer therapy.

 Our work has been instrumental in unraveling novel cancer immunosurveillance programs mediated by distinct lineages of innate lymphocytes, innate-like T cells, and tumor-associated macrophages as well as uncovering crucial adaptive T cell regulation pathways in cancer.

 Using murine genetic cancer models and patient tumor specimens, we were the first to report that cell transformation induces tissue-resident cytotoxic innate lymphocytes and innate-like T cells with critical cancer surveillance functions.
 We found that tumor-resident cytotoxic type 1 innate lymphoid cells (ILC1s) arise from a differentiation pathway distinct from conventional natural killer (NK) cells, while tumor-resident killer innate-like T cells (ILTCKs) are selected as a T cell lineage distinct from conventional cytotoxic T lymphocytes (CTLs).